VoxelBoy/ParticleSpin/README.md

 # ParticleSpin

-Playing around with particles with collisions and the new PostProcessing stack.
+Playing around with particles and collisions and the new PostProcessing stack.

 ![](https://thumbs.gfycat.com/AcidicReadyCoypu-size_restricted.gif)